JusKillmeQik/PoE-Leveling-Guide/PatchNotes.md

 * Added the ability to set the folder you want to read your notes from ** This allows you to have multiple different builds in different folders and just select the folder in the config file
-* Removed Map names since they can be different teirs in Metamorph, now you just select a tier for level information ** Still no support for Map notes, but I'm not sure if I will leave maps in next league, it depends on how Conquer's feels
+* Removed Map names since they can be different teirs in Metamorph, now you just select a tier for level information ** Still no support for Map notes, but I'm not sure if I will leave maps in next league, it depends on how Conquerer's feels

 ### Blight League